stevenAvery/Introduction-To-Algorithms-Notes/README.md

 	- repeat on two sub arrays (left of wall and right of wall).
 	- At the end, every element will have all larger elements to the right, and all smaller elements to the left, making it sorted.

+- The performance of quicksort depends on whether the partitioning is balanced.
+	- If the partitioning is balanced the algorithm runs as fast as merge sort: O(n lg(n)).
+	- If the partitioning is not balanced the algorithm runs as slow as insertion sort: O(n<sup>2</sup>).

+#### A Randomized Version of Quicksort
+- Instead of always using A[r] as the pivot, we swap a random element with A[r] before partitioning.

 ### Ch 8: Sorting in Linear Time

 ### Ch 9: Medians and Order Statistics